-According to Arimie & Orosanye (2020) studies have shown that employees in an organization with a strong positive employee relations are more engaged, efficient in the performance of their duties, and less likely to leave the organization for another.
+Studies have shown that employees in an organization with a strong positive employee relations are more engaged, efficient in the performance of their duties, and less likely to leave the organization for another (Arimie & Orosanye, 2020; Eromafuru and Akobudu & Egbule, 2020)

 In addition, an organization with healthy employee relations creates a bond that promotes trust, cooperation and esprit de corps between the employers and the employees.
 This tendency as asserted has the potential in enhancing the skills and the abilities of the employees in the achievement of the organizational goals and objectives and also make them to go extra mile in their input in the organisation which is citizenship behaviour..
 The employee seeing the level of trust and value accorded to him or her goes beyond the spelt out contract to make sure that the organization gives out the best.
-This is where organizational citizenship behaviour comes in. if there is a good communication between employer-employee as regards the relations is concerned with the provision of information to employees with regards to the objectives of the organization so that they have a clear understanding of the direction of management.
-This clear direction can help an employee which is citizenship based to act in a manner that will imporve organizational performance (Arimie & Orosanye, 2020).
 Effective employee relations focuses also on creating an open door system in the organization where employees can freely express their grievances, initiate ideas, suggestions without fear of intimidation and suppression.
-Employees who are given such opportunity will not think twice in carrying out their organizational citizenship behaviour.
-Therefore organizational citizenship behaviour mediate the relationship between employee relations and organizational performance (Orishede & Eboka, 2024).